 While researching her book, Wilkerson raced against the clock to reach as many original migrants as she could before it was too late.
 The result is what the judges of the Lynton History Prize, conferred by Columbia and Harvard Universities, described thusly: “Wilkerson has created a brilliant and innovative paradox: the intimate epic.
 At its smallest scale, this towering work rests on a trio of unforgettable biographies, lives as humble as they were heroic… In different decades and for different reasons they headed north and west, along with millions of fellow travelers. . .
 In powerful, lyrical prose that combines the historian’s rigor with the novelist’s empathy, Wilkerson’s book changes our understanding of the Great Migration and indeed of the modern United States.”

-Presentations at Calvin College:The Epic Story of America's Great Migration
+Presentations at Calvin University:The Epic Story of America's Great Migration

 Part of the: January Series

 Wednesday, January 8, 2014